kushagra-garg/dream-nest-app/README.md

 ```

 ### Usage
-Open your browser and navigate to http://localhost:3000 to access the dream nest application.
+Open your browser and navigate to http://localhost:3000 to access the dream rentals application.

 ### Features